-FAMILY VACATIONS
+VACATIONS

-Since regular attendance is essential to a student's success at the Academy, and numerous absences are also damaging to student morale, all family vacations should be scheduled during school breaks.
+Since regular attendance is essential to a student's success at the Academy, and numerous absences are also damaging to student morale, all vacations should be scheduled during school breaks.
 Absences due to vacations will be considered unexcused absences.
-An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the academy.
-Unexcused absences in excess of eighteen days will be considered truancy.
-Teachers will not provide homework and/or class work in advance for unexcused absences.
-Special consideration will be made for absences due to bereavement.